apache/griffin/griffin-doc/service/api-guide.md

 | measure | measure entity | Measure |

 #### Request Body example
-There are two kind of different measures, apache griffin measure and external measure.
+There are two kind of different measures, Apache Griffin measure and external measure.
 And for each type of measure, the 'dq.type' can be 'accuracy' or 'profiling'.

-Here is a request body example to update a griffin measure of accuracy:
+Here is a request body example to update a Apache Griffin measure of accuracy:
 ```
 {
     "id": 1,